brunomsantiago/subsea_inpainting/readme.md

 | **05d** <sub>([4x4 grid](https://imgur.com/a/4LhsFAa/all))</sub> | Poor         | Fair         | Fair     | Poor   |
 | **05e** <sub>([4x4 grid](https://imgur.com/a/ARnLu9G/all))</sub> | Poor -> Good | Poor         | Fair     | Poor   |
 | **05f** <sub>([4x4 grid](https://imgur.com/a/9orp3cC/all))</sub> | Fair         | Fair         | Fair     | Poor   |

+#### General notes
+ - Most methods perform badly on low brightness areas
+   - However opencv tends to perform better in these areas
+   - FGVC is the worse in these areas.
+It seems to have issues tracking pixels between frames in low brightness area.